 Learn more about the leading causes of unsafe racks.

-Without further ado, here are our top 6 racking collapse videos with key observations from racking professionals and associated safety lessons.
+Without further ado, here are our top 6 racking collapse video fails with key observations from racking professionals and associated safety lessons to avoid collapse in your warehouse.

 Rack Collapse Video Observation:

 In this rack collapse video, we can see that the forklift driver is struggling because he is moving forward and backward several times, trying to retrieve the pallet.
-What appears to be a low-velocity impact propagates into a disastrous system collapse.
+What appears to be a low-velocity impact propagates into a disastrous pallet fall and system collapse.

 Key Safety Lessons from this Collapse: